Gold Leaf

 Our Varieties

 The first variety Fred wanted to plant was Gruner Veltliner.
-During his studies in Europe he fell in love with the Gruner wines from Austria and knew the Finger Lakes would be a great home.
-Between 2008 and 2011, Fred planted nearly 9 acres of Gruner Veltiner, the most under vine for one winery on the east coast.
+During his studies in Europe, he fell in love with the Gruner wines from Austria and knew the Finger Lakes would be a great home.
+Between 2008 and 2011, Fred planted nearly 9 acres of Gruner Veltliner, the most under vine for one winery on the east coast.

 Gruner Veltliner Vine in Hector.